Optimal Linear Subspace Search: Learning to Construct Fast and High-Quality Schedulers for Diffusion Models

 \subsubsection{Evaluation Metrics}

+We compare the quality of generated images by these methods with the same number of steps.
+Note that the time consumed by each scheduler is different even if the number of steps is the same, but we cannot measure it accurately because it is negligible compared to the time consumed on the model.
 We use FID (Frechet Inception Distance) \cite{heusel2017gans}, i.e.,~the Frechet Distance of features extracted by Inception V3 \cite{szegedy2016rethinking}, to measure the similarity between two sets of images.
 A smaller FID indicates that the distributions of the two sets of images are more similar.
-In the first part, For each scheduler, we run the generation program with 5 steps and 10 steps respectively.
+In the first part, For each scheduler, we run the generation program with 5, 10, and 20 steps respectively.
 Considering that the generation process with fewer steps is an approximate process of the complete generation process, we compare each one with the complete generation process (i.e., DDIM, 1000 steps).
 Additionally, we also compare each one with the $100$-step schedulers to investigate the consistency.
 In the second part, we compute the FID scores between 10,000 generated images and real-world images.
 The experimental results of the two parts are shown in Table \ref{table:main_table} and Table \ref{table:main_table_dataset}.